Penn State vs. Maryland NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Penn State and its opponents have combined for 55.5 points -- this matchup's over/under -- only twice this season.
+- Penn State and its opponents have combined for 55.5 points only twice this season.

+- Maryland and its opponents have combined to score more than 55.5 points in four of eight games this season.

+- This contest's over/under is 8.1 points more than the 47.4 these two squads combine to surrender per game this season.

 - The Nittany Lions and their opponents score an average of 51.9 points per game, 3.6 fewer than Saturday's total.